AxonIQ/reference-guide/part-i-getting-started/messaging-concepts.md

 When nested Units of Work need to be able to access a resource, it is recommended to register it on the root Unit of Work, which can be accessed using `unitOfWork.root()`.
 If a Unit of Work is the root, it will simply return itself.

+## Correlation Data Provider
+As already mentioned, Axon Framework is based on messaging concepts.
+In order to understand the flow of the living system, it is crucial to follow the message path.
+Hence, certain meta-data should be added to the message to be possible to track the message path through the system.
+Correlation Data is something that is usually added to the message meta-data so we can track the origins and causality of the message.

+Axon defines `CorrelationDataProvider` as the mechanism to extract the Correlation Data from the Message.
+There are three implementations of `CorrelationDataProvider` that come with Axon:
+* `MessageOriginProvider` - Provides the correlation identifier and trace identifier based on configurable keys in meta-data.
+Correlation identifier is always the identifier of the current message.
+Trace identifier is the identifier of the message which started the current processing (this could be the identifier of the current message if the current message starts the processing).
+Processing in this context can be understood as a business transaction.
+This is the default provider.
+* `SimpleCorrelationDataProvider` - It is broader provider than `MessageOriginProvider` in a sense that it does not rely on correlation and trace identifiers only but defines configurable headers (similar to keys in `MessageOriginProvider`) and extracts information from meta-data based on them.
+* `MultiCorrelationDataProvider` - It simply has a list of delegate `CorrelationDataProvider`s and delegates Correlation Data extraction to them.

+It is possible to define your own `CorrelationDataProvider`.

+On top of `CorrelationDataProvider`s there is a `CorrelationDataInterceptor` which is a handler interceptor and it registers all configured `CorrelationDataProvider`s with a current unit of work.

+By calling `configurer.configureCorrelationDataProviders(Function<Configuration, List<CorrelationDataProvider>> correlationDataProviderBuilder)` it is possible to configure `CorrelationDataProvider`s.
+If you are using spring, having a bean of type `CorrelationDataProvider` in spring application context is sufficient.